December 7, 2018

 Working with his associate Thomas Landauer, Nielsen calculated the optimal ratio between the cost of carrying out a study and the number of interviewees, using a study budget of between $6,000 and $10,000 per five users as a basis.
 These days, thanks to the internet, this same budget would be enough to cover the cost of surveying the views and opinions of 30 users remotely.
 This cost/interviewees ratio therefore no longer makes any sense.

 The two researchers also assumed that one individual would find 31% of all the interface-related UX problems for a piece of software running under an operating system and across a limited range of different screens.
 These days, once again, the extensive variety and diversity of screens and systems available is increasing the amounts of problems that are specific only to particular micro-segments of users.
 The 31% ratio is therefore an overestimate.
-In graphical terms, this means that the curve below is too high.
-With a more realistic hypothesis of 16% (see below), only 47% of the problems would be found (represented on the graph by the blue cross symbol).
+In graphical terms, this means that the curve is too high.
+With a more realistic hypothesis of 16% (see below), only 58% of the problems would be found (represented on the graph by the blue round).

 So how many users should you survey, if not five?